DonMVB/aws/AWS_Assoc_SAA_C02.md

 - To preserve the EBS Root Store volume when an EC2 Instance is terminated, set the `DeleteOnTermination` attribute to "False" using the AWS CLI. <a href="https://aws.amazon.com/premiumsupport/knowledge-center/deleteontermination-ebs/"> Article </a>

 ### 1.7.6.
 Instance Store Notes (Updated 11/11/2020)
 - Instance Store-backed Volumes are launched from an AWS S3 stored template.
 They are ephemeral and the least resiliant, so be careful when shutting down an instance!
 - Secondary instance stores for an instance-store backed root device must be installed during the original provisioning of the server.
 You cannot add more after the fact.
 However, you can add EBS volumes to the same instance after the server's creation.
 - With these drawbacks of Instance Store volumes, why pick one?
 Because they have a very high IOPS rate.
 So while an Instance Store can't provide data persistence, it can provide much higher IOPS compared to network attached storage like EBS.
+Instance store volumes do not traverse the network to reach storage and therefore do not incur any network latency.
 - Further, Instance stores are ideal for temporary storage of information that changes frequently such as buffers, caches, scratch data, and other temporary content, or for data that is replicated across a fleet of instances, such as a load-balanced pool of web servers.
 - When to use one over the other?
   - Use EBS for DB data, critical logs, and application configs.